dnfui/dnf-ui/README.md

 </p>

 DNF UI is a graphical frontend for Fedora's DNF (Dandified YUM) package manager, inspired by [Synaptic](https://github.com/mvo5/synaptic).
-It is built with GTK 4 and libdnf5 and aims to provide a **fast** and **dependable** package management workflow for Fedora.
+It is built with GTK 4 and [libdnf5](https://github.com/rpm-software-management/dnf5) and aims to provide a **fast** and **dependable** package management workflow for Fedora.

 ## Status

-DNF UI is in early development.
+DNF UI is in active early development.
-The project is active, usable for testing, and becoming more mature with each release.
+The project is usable for testing and is becoming more mature with each release.
 Some interfaces, behavior, and features may still change while the application continues to stabilize.

-## Goals and development principles
+## Goals and principles

-- User experience first
+- User experience first!
 - Stability, reliability and predictability
 - Strong focus on code quality and maintainability
 - No unnecessary complexity or bloat